Denise has been studying and teaching art and painting for 40+ years. She has won numerous prestigious awards for her art and design.

 However two weeks later she called back and said that the seniors were indeed interested in painting and she had been looking for interesting things for the seniors to do while waiting for lunch.
 She thought that this could be just the thing.

 When I came into her office to iron out the details she made it clear to me that I was not a permanent employee of the city.
 I had NO job security and as soon as the seniors were no longer interested, I was OUT.
 I was okay with that since I figured I had only been looking for something to fill in the summer months.
 When the school year started in September, I usually had gigs going to grammar school classrooms with my art lessons.
 Imagine my surprise and astonishment when it lasted 14 years.
-It may have lasted longer if it had not been for the sever budget cuts that finally hit the city Parks and Recs.
+It may have lasted longer if it had not been for the severe budget cuts that finally hit the city Parks and Recs.

 The elderly really don’t want to learn new skills, like how to draw.

-In the beginning I brought blank paper and pencils thinking I would teach them how to draw simple things like flowers and trees.
+In the beginning, I brought blank paper and pencils thinking I would teach them how to draw simple things like flowers and trees.
 Most of them looked at me with those sweet faces and begged me to do that part for them.
 After several weeks I got the 411.
 They just wanted to paint.
 A little like kids with a coloring book, they didn’t want to do the designing, just the fun part of filling in the lines with color.
-After that I drew all the pictures at home using a stencil I created myself.
-In this way I passed out the paper with the design already drawn on and we could all sit down to paint together.
+After that, I drew all the pictures at home using a stencil I created myself.
+In this way, I passed out the paper with the design already drawn on and we could all sit down to paint together.
 It made things very happy for everyone.

 They all wanted me to paint with them so they could see the steps.